 In twin strikes CIA drones killed at least six people, including up to two reported civilians.
 There were conflicting accounts of the events that night.
-Some sources reported there was a single strike that killed up to nine people.
-However multiple sources reported up to 17 missiles were fired on two close but separate targets at least 15 minutes apart.
-The first of the potentially coordinated attacks killed at least four in Haider Khel village shortly after midnight.
-A mud built house, home to an ‘important Taliban leader‘, was reportedly destroyed.
+Some sources reported a single strike that killed up to nine people.
+But multiple sources reported up to 17 missiles were fired on two nearby but separate targets at least 15 minutes apart.
+The first attack killed at least four in Haider Khel village shortly after midnight.
+A mud house, home to an ‘important Taliban leader‘, was reportedly destroyed.
 One report stated two Taliban commanders were killed, although without clarifying in which strike.

 Eight missiles were fired on the compound he was living in with his family.
 His house has been turned into rubble.

 Militants cordoned off the area after the attack, removing the bodies.
-And The News cautioned that ‘there was no confirmation’ that a ‘a foreign militant was among the slain people’.
-There were also reports that two Uzbeks may also have died.
-The drones hit their targets in North Waziristan before President Obama announced his nominee for Director of the Agency was John Brennan, his chief counterterrorism advisor and a leading proponent of the drone programme.
+The News cautioned ‘there was no confirmation’ that ‘a foreign militant was among the slain people’.
+There were also reports that two Uzbeks had died.
+The drones attacked before President Obama announced his nominee for CIA director was John Brennan, his chief counterterrorism advisor and a leading proponent of the drone programme.
 And the attack came after retired General Stanley McCrystal told Reuters: ‘What scares me about drone strikes is how they are perceived around the world.’
 He added:

 Location: Haider Khel near Mir Ali, North Waziristan

-Reference: Associated Press, Reuters, BBC, Voice of America, Al Jazeera, AFP, Xinhua, The News Tribe, Ghana News Agency, PakTribune, Press Trust India, Punjab Newsline, Reuters, Guardian, Press Trust India, CNN, Dawn, The News, Express Tribune, Express Tribune, Long War Journal
+Reference: Associated Press, Reuters, BBC, Voice of America, Al Jazeera, AFP, Xinhua, The News Tribe, Ghana News Agency, PakTribune, Press Trust India, Punjab Newsline, Reuters, Guardian, Press Trust India, CNN, Dawn, The News, Express Tribune, Express Tribune, Long War Journal, Bureau

 The Agency’s drones killed at least two people in the second strike in nearby Hesso Khel village.
-As many as 11 missiles were fired on a ‘two room house‘ belonging to Noor Mohammed – his fate was not reported.
+Up to 11 missiles were fired on a ‘two room house‘ belonging to Noor Mohammed – his fate was not reported.
+An October 2013 Amnesty International field investigation found 4-9 people died in the attack, all ‘Taliban and/or al Qaeda’.
 Villagers said there was no way to tell the identity or nationality of the ‘mutilated bodies’.
 Many drones were reportedly seen overhead after the strike making tribesmen panic.
 They ‘rushed to the site and pulled out the bodies from the debris’.
 Three of the missiles failed to explode, reportedly a frequent occurrence.
-The unexploded ordinance was collected by ‘unknown people’ who took them ‘to an unknown location’.
+The unexploded ordinance was collected by ‘unknown people’ who took it ‘to an unknown location’.

-Reference: Associated Press, BBC, Voice of America, Al Jazeera, AFP, Xinhua, The News Tribe, Ghana News Agency, PakTribune, Press Trust India, Punjab Newsline, Reuters, Guardian, Press Trust India, CNN, Dawn, The News, Express Tribune, Express Tribune
+Reference: Associated Press, BBC, Voice of America, Al Jazeera, AFP, Xinhua, The News Tribe, Ghana News Agency, PakTribune, Press Trust India, Punjab Newsline, Reuters, Guardian, Press Trust India, CNN, Dawn, The News, Express Tribune, Express Tribune, Amnesty International, Bureau

 ♦ 3-6 reported killed